Bacterial adhesin: Dr family

 The Dr family of adhesins bind to the Dr blood group antigen component of decay-accelerating factor (DAF).
 These proteins contain both fimbriated and afimbriated adherence structures and mediate adherence of uropathogenic Escherichia coli to the urinary tract.
 They do so by inducing the development of long cellular extensions that wrap around the bacteria.
 They also confer the mannose-resistant hemaglutination phenotype, which can be inhibited by chloramphenicol.
 The N-terminal portion of the mature protein is thought to be responsible for chloramphenicol sensitivity.
 Also, they induce activation of several signal transduction cascades, including activation of PI-3 kinase.

 The Dr family of adhesins are particularly associated with cystitis and pregnancy-associated pyelonephritis.

-Multivalent Adhesion Molecules
+Multivalent adhesion molecules

-Multivalent Adhesion Molecules (MAMs) are a widespread family of adhesins found in Gram negative bacteria, including E. coli, Vibrio, Yersinia, and Pseudomonas aeruginosa.
+Multivalent adhesion molecules (MAMs) are a widespread family of adhesins found in Gram negative bacteria, including E. coli, Vibrio, Yersinia, and Pseudomonas aeruginosa.
 MAMs contain tandem repeats of mammalian cell entry (MCE) domains which specifically bind to extracellular matrix proteins and anionic lipids on host tissues.
-Since they are abundant in many pathogens of clinical importance, Multivalent Adhesion Molecules are a potential target for prophylactic or therapeutic anti-infectives.
+Since they are abundant in many pathogens of clinical importance, multivalent adhesion molecules are a potential target for prophylactic or therapeutic anti-infectives.
 The use of a MAM targeting adhesion inhibitor was shown to significantly decrease the colonization of burn wounds by multidrug resistant Pseudomonas aeruginosa in rats.